-- 21. The Town's Reflect Reconciliation Action Plan (RAP) was adopted by Council in November 2018. - 22.
-The document outlines strategies and actions to support opportunities to strengthen the community, build strong relationships and foster greater awareness and understanding of Aboriginal culture and history. - 23.
-The status of actions from the Reconciliation Action Plan are as follows.
+- 20. The Town's Reflect Reconciliation Action Plan (RAP) was adopted by Council in November 2018. - 21.
+The document outlines strategies and actions to support opportunities to strengthen the community, build strong relationships and foster greater awareness and understanding of Aboriginal culture and history.

-Category No. of actions completed No. of actions in progress/ongoing No. of actions not started

 Relationships 14 3 1

 Respect 31 4 1

 Opportunities 13 4 3

 Tracking and Progress 2 2 0